Family Education Rights & Privacy Act

 - Participation in officially recognized activities and sports

-Be aware that students may complete a request to the Registrar’s Office to suppress
+Be aware that students may complete a request via SOLAR to suppress (or release) directory

 New York State law specifically bars the display of a student's social security in any public posting of grades, on class rosters or other lists provided to teachers, on student identification cards, and in student directories or similar listings.
 Accordingly, faculty and staff may not use student social security or University identification numbers - or any portion thereof - to post grades or provide other publicly accessible information*.